ZAWAJAN/Acapulco-Sensors/README.md

 ## Sensing Devices

-The project uses two environmental sensing devices, which are sometimes referred to as "sensors" in this documantation.
+The project uses two environmental sensing devices, which are sometimes referred to as "sensors" in this documentation.
 Each device is in fact a collection of various sensors and parts.
 Both devices were used together in the Acapulco project, however, one can be used without the other.